pinterest/gestalt/docs/markdown/android/sheet.md

     <Do title="When to use" />
       - Performing an optional sub-task within a larger task
       - Presenting help info while maintaining the current page and its context
-      - Requesting minimal amounts of information froma user (1-2 fields only)
+      - Requesting minimal amounts of information from a user (1-2 fields only)
       - Capturing user’s full attention for something important
   </Group>
   <Group>